maierbn/opendihu/doc/sphinx/settings/output_connector_slots.rst

-Output Connector Slots
+Connector Slots
 ===================================

-Each solver has multiple *output connector slots* where field variables are exposed to surrounding solvers.
+Each solver has multiple *connector slots* where field variables are exposed to surrounding solvers.
 When using a :doc:`/settings/coupling` or :doc:`/settings/splitting` scheme, data will be transferred between the two involved solvers.

 After solution of term 1 is complete, all slots of term 2 will get the values of the connected slots from term 1.
 After the solution of term 2 is complete, the opposite connections will be used.

-The connections between the slots of two solvers has to be specified in the settings.
+The connections between the slots of two solvers have to be specified in the settings.
+There are two possibilities

+* Either in the Coupling or Splitting scheme itself using the ``connectedSlotsTerm1To2`` and ``connectedSlotsTerm2To1`` options.
+* Or globally with the ``"connectedSlots"`` option and referencing the slots by slot names.

+The first possibility is shown below.
 The following is an example of two solvers within a `StrangSplitting`:

 .. code-block:: python